SGeri/ct3t/README.md

 The workflow uses the `appleboy/ssh-action` action to connect to the VPS and run our commands to deploy.

+---

+Read more about free self-hosted deployment with Oracle Free Tier Linux in the (SELF-HOST.md file)[SELF-HOST.md].

 ### Vercel

 **Currently Work in Progress.**